Lionsberg/lionsberg-wiki/Stewardship.md

 # Stewardship

-The responsible management and care of resources, ecosystems, and communities with the intention of ensuring long-term health, resilience, and regenerative capacity.
-Stewardship encompasses a commitment to protecting and nurturing the well-being of the society, the planet and future generations.
+The wise and responsible management and care of everything that is entrusted to us, such as time, attention, energy, resources, relationships, ecosystems, and communities, with the intention of ensuring long-term health, resilience, and regenerative capacity.
+Stewardship encompasses a commitment to protecting and nurturing the well-being of the society, the planet and [[Future Generations]].